Xila-Project/Old_documentation/source/Software reference/Softwares/Berry/Syntax.md

 # 📖 Syntax

 The Berry syntax is simple (similar to Python).
-Here you will find a fast description of the syntax.
+Here you will find a fast description of the syntax (extracted from the short user manual of Berry).
 You can find the full documentation [here](https://berry.readthedocs.io/en/latest).

 ## Comments